Monday 1:00-3:30 (Pacific Time)

 What do we do in the face of great adversity?
 We Evolve.
 Just like the butterfly when it emerges from its cocoon.
-That’s metamorphosis!
+That’s METAMORPHOSIS, and it’s our theme for this year’s camp.

-Join us for Power of Hope Camp on-line so we can connect from our cocoons.
+We invite youth ages 14-19 to join us for Power of Hope Camp Online so we can connect from our cocoons.
 We’ll share how we’re doing, our successes and challenges, and give and receive support.
 We’ll dream and scheme about the world we want, and we’ll explore ways to use our creativity to make that world happen.

-- Participate in lots of fun creative workshops
+- Participate in lots of fun, interactive, creative workshops

-- Connect with the natural world—wherever we are
+- Connect with the natural world—wherever you are

-- And most important: find ways to work together to create an equitable, socially just world that is fair for all.
+- Discover ways to work together to create an equitable, socially just world that is fair for all!

 - LOCATION: a private and secure online Zoom room.

-- REQUIRED EQUIPMENT: A computer or device that has video, speakers, and a microphone (see ‘Technical Requirements’ below).
+- TECHNICAL REQUIREMENTS: A computer or device that has video, speakers, a microphone, Zoom capability, and steady internet ot celluar connection (see ‘Technical Requirements’ below).

 - COST: $250, with a sliding scale for all